-Close to Gion, the brightly painted Yasaka-jinja Shrine is one of the city's best known and most popular landmarks, especially the two-story vermillion entrance gate at the end of Shijo dori.
-Inside Yasaka shrine is a pleasant garden - a popular spot for cherry-viewing parties - hanami - in the Spring along with near-by Maruyama Koen.
+Close to Gion, the brightly painted Yasaka-jinja Shrine is one of the city's best known and most popular landmarks, especially the two-story vermilion entrance gate at the end of Shijo-dori Avenue.

-The buildings at Yasaka Shrine date from 1654 and were built on the order of the shogun of the day.
-The entrance gate or Ro-mon stands at the top of a flight of stairs and the shrine is protected by the two guardian statutes at each side.
+The buildings at Yasaka Shrine date from 1654 and were built on the order of the shogun of the day, Tokugawa Ietsuna.
+The entrance gate, or Ro-mon, stands at the top of a flight of stairs and the shrine is protected by two guardian statues at each side.

-The stone torii gate on the south side is 9.5m in height - one of the largest in Japan and dates from 1646.
-Two wooden koma-inu (Lion dog guardians) in the shrine are said to have been carved by the celebrated sculptor Unkei, also responsible for many of the statues of Kannon at Sanjusangendo Temple, in the 13th century.
+The stone torii gate on the south side is 9.5 m (31 feet) in height - one of the largest in Japan, and dates from 1646.
+Two wooden koma-inu (lion dog guardians) in the shrine are said to have been carved by the celebrated sculptor Unkei, who also created many of the statues of the Kannon Buddha at Sanjusangendo Temple, in the 13th century.

 Yasaka Jinja is dedicated to the Shinto deities Susano-o-no-Mikoto and his consort Inadahime-no-Mikoto.

-The many lanterns advertising the sponsors of Gion Matsuri attached to some of the shrine buildings are illuminated at night and make for a beautiful sight.
+The many lanterns advertising the sponsors of the Gion Matsuri hang from shrine buildings and make for a beautiful sight, especially at night.

-Some of the huge floats used during Gion Matsuri are stored at the shrine.
+Some of the huge floats used during the Gion Matsuri are stored on the shrine grounds.

 Yasaka Jinja is a 5-10-minute walk from Shijo Keihan Station.
 From Kyoto Station, take the #206 or #207 bus to the Gion bus stop.